MicroStrategy/rest-api-docs/docs/common-workflows/create-and-import-migration-packages/import-a-migration-package.md

 ---
-title: Workflow Sample - Import a Migration Package
+title: Workflow sample - Import a migration package
-sidebar_label: Import a Migration Package
+sidebar_label: Import a migration package
 description: This workflow sample demonstrates how to import a migration package using REST APIs.
 ---